Inference Performance Optimization¶

-By default, TensorFlow engine comes with oneDNN enabled, no special configuration needed.
+By default, the TensorFlow engine comes with oneDNN enabled, no special configuration needed.

 It's recommended to use 1 thread for operator parallelism during multithreading inference.
-You can configure it by setting the following 3 envinronment variables:
+You can configure it by setting the following 3 environment variables:

 export OMP_NUM_THREADS=1 export TF_NUM_INTEROP_THREADS=1 export TF_NUM_INTRAOP_THREADS=1